twilio/twilio-video.js/README.md

 | **macOS**   | ✓      | ✓ **            | ✓       | ✓      |
 | **Windows** | ✓      | ✓ **            | ✓       | -      |

-\* Firefox for iOS does not have access to WebRTC APIs, unlike Safari and Chrome for iOS.

 \*\* twilio-video.js supports the [Chromium-based Edge](https://www.microsoftedgeinsider.com/) browser.

 Installation